About the conference

 Scientific evidence suggests that we can change our brains by cultivating habits of mind that will improve well-being, including happiness, resilience, compassion and emotional balance.
 Each of these characteristics can be shaped and modified within our brain by experience and training.

-In this weekend event, Richard Davidson will share with us the most exciting aspects of his ground-breaking research at the Center for Healthy Minds, that suggests, that well-being is a skill, and as such, can be trained and cultivated.
+In this event, Richard Davidson will share with us the most exciting aspects of his ground-breaking research at the Center for Healthy Minds, that suggests, that well-being is a skill, and as such, can be trained and cultivated.
 He will also share with us, how using mental trainings to cultivate well-being can be applied in a wide range of contexts and have the potential to positively impact social change.

 Meet and network with professionals of the business, health and education fields to explore how they are already implementing mindfulness interventions in their work.